Texas Labor Laws

 Additionally, Texas law safeguards employees against retaliation and discrimination if they complain about workplace discrimination or cooperate in a discrimination inquiry with the Texas Workforce Commission Civil Rights Division (TWCCRD).

-Upon termination of employment, employers are required to follow specific rules regarding final pay:
+Upon termination of employment, employers are required to follow specific rules regarding final pay in Texas:

-• For involuntary termination, discharge, or layoff of an employee, final wages must be paid within 6 calendar days.
+• For involuntary termination, discharge, or layoff of an employee, final wages must be paid within six calendar days.

-• If employees quit voluntarily, their final wages must be paid by the next regularly scheduled payday.
+• Employees who quit voluntarily must be paid their final wages by their next regularly scheduled payday.

 What Are the Key Labor Laws in Texas?